 - The South Georgia Regional Prevention Coalition has used telehealth to address the issues related to transportation and lack of local specialists.
 Using telehealth technology, rural providers are able to set up consultations with specialists in cities located long distances away.
 These consultations help providers to determine if patients need to make the long distance trips in order to see a specialist.
 Telehealth also assists with follow up care if procedures need to be performed out of town.

-- The Rural Child Poverty Telehealth Network Grant Program is a three-year pilot program that funds existing telehealth networks to develop innovative ways to address health challenges affecting children living in impoverished rural areas.
-In some cases, grantees will expand access to healthcare services by integrating human and social service providers in their telehealth networks, including early childhood development, food and nutrition support, and economic support programs.
+- The Rural Child Poverty Telehealth Network Grant Program was a three-year pilot program that funded existing telehealth networks to develop innovative ways to address health challenges affecting children living in impoverished rural areas.
+In some cases, grantees expanded access to healthcare services by integrating human and social service providers in their telehealth networks, including early childhood development, food and nutrition support, and economic support programs.

 - The Annie E. Casey Foundation developed an application called Casebook that uses social networking and web-based technologies to build a family-centric, child welfare case management tool.
 This tool helps service providers collect and report data across organizations as well as develop information on the patient’s health, education performance, mental state, and social relationships.